 Leave plants, rocks and historical items for others to enjoy.
-Building cairns can be considered an eyesore and detract from the wilderness experience when not built by professionals for route finding purposes.
+Cairns may be considered an eyesore and detract from the wilderness experience when not built by professionals for route finding purposes.
 Small stacks of rocks can be harmful to hikers as they may lead them astray and off established routes.